YASU SWIMMER – OLYMPIAN – ICON

 Yasu exemplified the individuality of swimming by relying on his own capacity without the assistance of a permanent trainer in the later stages of his career; he was a global traveler who chose to train with different national teams.
 In April of 2019, he joined the Swedish team to Hurghada (Egypt); in May, he joined the Dutch team to Eindhoven (the Netherlands); and next, he joined the German team to for high-altitude training at Font Romeu (France).
 Having achieved the Olympic dream twice, Yasu has decided to leave behind the cap and googles by retiring from competitive swimming as of January 2020.

-Turning towards the future, Yasu looks to implement his background in economics and swimming with a start-up company related to healthcare.
+In March 2020, he founded Achilles and Centurio co., Ltd, now, looking towards the future, Yasu aims to implement his background in economics and swimming with a start-up company within healthcare.

 Currently residing in central Tokyo, his interests outside of swimming has allowed him to develop a deep knowledge of fashion, street culture, and marital arts.